OpenEvalProject/evals/manuscripts/elife-86636/v1/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/86636/elife-86636-fig4-v1.jpg)

-**Figure 4.:** Bb genes encoding outer surface proteins are highly prevalent among upregulated genes.(A) The number of Bb genes that change over the course of tick feeding sorted into functional categories.
+**Figure 4.:** (A) The number of Bb genes that change over the course of tick feeding sorted into functional categories.
 Genes that first change 2 days after attachment are shown in yellow, 3 days after attachment in red, and 4 days after attachment in purple.
 A majority of upregulated genes fall into cell envelope and unknown categories.
 (B) Schematic of the outer membrane of Bb showing outer surface lipoproteins.
 Lipoproteins can also reside in the periplasmic space.
 (C) Heat map of expression levels of all genes encoding outer surface lipoproteins as average Transcripts Per Million (TPM) across the 4 days of tick feeding, see Figure 4—source data 1.
 Gene names highlighted in blue were twofold upregulated and genes in pink twofold downregulated over feeding (see Figure 2).
-A majority of genes encoding outer surface proteins increased in expression throughout feeding, while having different magnitudes of expression.Figure 4—source data 1.Bb genes across feeding timepoints.
+A majority of genes encoding outer surface proteins increased in expression throughout feeding, while having different magnitudes of expression.

 When looking at changes across these functional categories, the overrepresentation of cell envelope proteins was striking, while not unexpected.
 The Bb outer surface is covered with lipoproteins (Figure 4B), and these proteins are critical determinants in Bb interactions with the various environments encountered during the enzootic cycle (Kurokawa et al., 2020).
 We found that more than half (46 of 83) of annotated outer surface lipoproteins (Dowdell et al., 2017; Iyer et al., 2015) changed expression twofold over the time course (Figure 4C).
 These data suggested widespread changes may be occurring on the Bb outer surface during feeding.

 To understand the functional implications of expression changes in a majority of outer surface lipoproteins, we also compared their relative expression.
 The magnitude of expression varied greatly, with ospA, ospB, ospC, and bba59 being the most highly expressed outer surface protein genes.
 Many of the outer surface protein genes that we found had increased expression over feeding were much less abundantly expressed (Figure 4C and Figure 4—source data 1).
 However, even the genes that appeared to have low expression in these population level measurements could play important roles in transmission if they are highly expressed in a small number of crucial cells, such as those that ultimately escape the midgut.
 While bulk RNA-seq cannot distinguish what is happening at the single-cell level, our data suggest that during the bloodmeal, Bb are undergoing a complex outer surface transformation driven by increases in transcription of a majority of the genes encoding these lipoproteins.

-## Identification of candidate tick interaction partners of Bb cells ex vivo
+### Identification of candidate tick interaction partners of Bb cells ex vivo

 Our RNA-seq data suggested that the outer surface of Bb transforms over the course of feeding as Bb are primed for transmission to a vertebrate host.
 At the same time, the tick midgut environment is changing as the tick begins to digest its bloodmeal (Sonenshine and Anderson, 2014).
 Tick-Bb interactions are likely crucial at the beginning of the tick bloodmeal, as Bb adhere to the tick gut epithelium before becoming motile and migrating out of the midgut and into the salivary glands (Dunham-Ems et al., 2009).
 Some Bb outer surface proteins, such as BBE31 and BBA52 play key roles in pathogen migration through interactions with the tick environment (reviewed in Kurokawa et al., 2020).
 We wanted to explore the changing tick environment to identify tick proteins with which Bb could interact throughout the tick bloodmeal.
 Since our Bb enrichment process retained some tick material, we reasoned that tick proteins that interact with Bb would be present in these samples.